 IS-317 Introduction to Community Emergency Response Team This FEMA course (now housed on the citizencorps.gov website) offers an overview of information covered in CERT training.
 The course follows the same model as in-person CERT training, with modules in Cert Basics, Fire Safety, Hazardous Materials and Terrorist Incidents, Disaster Medical Operations, Search and Rescue, and Course Summary.
-The online CERT course is NOT a substitute for the in-person training.
+Please note that the online CERT course is NOT a substitute for the in-person training and is NOT eligible for an LAUSD salary point.
 Click here to take this course, then click on "Lesson 1-0 Course Overview".

 IS-362 Multi-hazard Emergency Planning for Schools This FEMA course describes emergency management operations, roles and duties; explains how to assess potential hazards schools may face; and explains how to develop and Emergency Operations Plan for all potential hazards.
 This course may be particularly valuable to personnel on the school safety committee, and those developing the Safe School Plan for their site.
 Click here to take this course, and then click on the "Take This Course" box.

 IS-366 Planning for the Needs of Children in Disasters This FEMA course focuses on the unique needs of children in disasters and provides information for creating, updating or revising an Emergency Operations Plan with the specific needs of children in mind.
 Click here to take this course, and then click the "begin" button.